wp-plugins/links-auto-replacer/README.txt

 3. The auto replacement of the keywords in the post.

 == Changelog ==

+= 1.1.1 =
+* Fixing the GMP problem when the GMP module is not loaded.

 = 1.1 =
 * Fix the UTF-8 encoding for keywords.